-- 2.2 The late Mrs. Eunice Jane Bailhache (née Hubert), who died on 15th June 1979, bequeathed assets for the following purposes, as detailed in her Will dated 20th September 1974 - - 2.3 "Public of the Island of Jersey for the benefit of the Public Health Committee (now the Minister for Health and Social Services) of the States of Jersey for the general welfare of persons elderly, and/or blind or sick at the General Hospital." - 2.4 The States Law Officers' Department, in their letter dated 24th October 1994, provided a definition of welfare as "health, happiness and general wellbeing". - 2.5 The acceptance of the bequest by the States was delayed for quite a few years as the Will was contested.
-Eventually, in March 1984, a settlement was agreed on the basis that 60% of the estate should be retained by the public of the Island.
-This was passed in Court on 25th January 1985. - 2.6 The States accepted the bequest, made up mostly of properties, with the adoption of proposition P.13/85 (lodged by the Public Health Committee) on 12th March 1985.
-The proposition resolved that the administration of the Fund should be carried out by the Minister for Health and Social Services (formerly known as the Public Health Committee). - 2.7 Since the States' acceptance of the Fund, the Fund still continues to hold mainly properties, which are all based in Jersey and are rented out.
-Over recent years, some of the original bequeathed properties have been sold as there was no further use for them, and the sale proceeds were reinvested into new properties. - 2.8 The Will makes no differentiation between whether distributions should be made out of capital or income of the Fund.
+2.2 The late Mrs. Eunice Jane Bailhache (née Hubert), who died on 15th June 1979, bequeathed assets for the following purposes, as detailed in her Will dated 20th September 1974 -

+- 2.3 "Public of the Island of Jersey for the benefit of the Public Health Committee (now the Minister for Health and Social Services) of the States of Jersey for the general welfare of persons elderly, and/or blind or sick at the General Hospital." - 2.4 The Law Officers' Department, in their letter dated 24th October 1994, provided a definition of welfare as "health, happiness and general wellbeing." - 2.5 The acceptance of the bequest by the States was delayed for quite a few years as the Will was contested.
+Eventually, in March 1984, a settlement was agreed on the basis that 60% of the estate should be retained by the Public of the Island.
+This was passed in Court on 25th January 1985. - 2.6 The States accepted the bequest, made up mostly of properties, under proposition P.13/1985 ["Estate of the Late Mrs. E.J.
+Bailhache: transfer of properties"], lodged by the Public Health Committee, and adopted by the States on 12th March 1985.
+The proposition resolved that the administration of the Fund should be carried out by the Health and Social Services Committee (now the Minister for Health and Social Services). - 2.7 Since the States' acceptance of the Fund, the Fund still continues to hold mainly properties, which are all based in Jersey and are rented out.
+Over recent years some of the original bequeathed properties have been sold, as there was no further use for them, and the sale proceeds were re-invested into new properties. - 2.8 The Will makes no differentiation between whether distributions should be made out of capital or income of the Fund.
 Therefore this gives administrators of the Fund powers to distribute all available assets to projects as they arise.

-- 2.10 The Will provides no guidance as to how the investments of the Fund should be carried out, therefore Regulation 3 of the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Advisor as he sees fit. - 2.11 For the non-property assets, in order to meet the Fund's purpose, the investment strategy set is to work towards an objective of maintaining, with a target to exceeding the real value of the Fund, over a rolling 5 year period, coupled with providing reasonable levels of income for distribution. - 2.12 For the property assets held, it has been assumed that these will be maintained, at least in the short term.
-These assets are professionally valued every 3 years, and as part of this process, advice should be sought on current market rental
+- 2.10 The Will provides no guidance as to how the investments of the Fund should be carried out, therefore the Public Finances (Transitional Provisions) (No. 2) Jersey Regulations 2005 requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Adviser (Regulation 3) as he sees fit. - 2.11 For the non-property assets, in order to meet the Fund's purpose, the investment strategy set is to work towards an objective of maintaining, with a target to exceeding the real value of the Fund over a rolling 5 year period, coupled with providing reasonable levels of income for distribution. - 2.12 For the property assets held, it has been assumed that these will be maintained, at least in the short term.
+These assets are professionally valued every 3 years, and as part of this process, advice should be sought on current market rental returns in order to take a view as to whether to retain the Jersey properties in the longer-term investment strategy for the Fund.

-- returns in order to take a view as to whether to retain the Jersey properties in the longer-term investment strategy for the Fund. - 2.13 Therefore the Minister has set a strategic aim, excluding Jersey Property, of investing 65% in return-seeking assets (equities) designed to produce long-term returns, and 35% in risk-reducing assets designed to provide stability and income, as detailed below -
+2.13 Therefore the Minister has set a strategic aim, excluding Jersey Property, of investing 65% in return-seeking assets (equities) designed to produce long-term returns, and 35% in risk-reducing assets designed to provide stability and income, as detailed below -

 Strategic Aim % Range %

 Equities 65 58 - 72

 Bonds 30 27 - 33

-Cash 5 4 - 6
+Cash 5 4-6